syncfusion-content/wpf-docs/wpf/DoubleTextBox/Getting-Started.md

 ## Setting Step Interval

-The `DoubletextBox` control allows to increase or decrease the value by pressing up-arrow and down-arrow keys in keyboard or mouse wheel over the control.
-The [ScrollInterval](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextBox~ScrollInterval.html) property is used to specify the increment or decrement interval.
+The `DoubleTextBox` control allows to increase or decrease the value by pressing up-arrow and down-arrow keys in keyboard or mouse wheel over the control.
+The [ScrollInterval](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextBox~ScrollInterval.html) property is used to specify the increment or decrement intervals.
 The default value of `ScrollInterval` is 1.

  For example, the `ScrollInterval` value is set to 4.
 So, that the `DoubleTextBox` control `Value` increases or decreases by 4 while pressing Up or Down Arrow keys and Mouse wheel scrolling up or down.

-You can increase or decrease the `Value` with specific interval by using the [ScrollInterval](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextBox~ScrollInterval.html) property.
-Based on `ScrollInterval`, the value increases or decreases while pressing the up and down arrow keys on the keyboard or mouse wheel over the control.
-The default value of `ScrollInterval` is 1.

- For example, the `ScrollInterval` value is set to 4.
-So, that the `DoubleTextBox` control `Value` increases or decreases by 4 while pressing Up or Down Arrow keys and Mouse's wheel scrolling up or down.

-N> Only by enabling the [IsScrollingOnCircle](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.Editorbase~IsScrollingOnCircle.html) property to `true`, you can increase or decrease the `Value` of the `DoubleTextBox` by using the Mouse wheel up or down.

 {% tabs %}
 {% highlight xaml %}